2023 Best History Schools

 The average amount in student loans that history majors at Vanderbilt take out is $18,297.

-University of Virginia - Main Campus did quite well in this year’s ranking of the best schools for history students.
-It came in at #20 on the list.
-Located in the suburb of Charlottesville, University of Virginia is a public college with a fairly large student population.
+With a ranking of #20, University of Virginia - Main Campus did quite well on this year’s best schools for history students.
+Located in the small suburb of Charlottesville, University of Virginia is a public college with a very large student population.

 History majors at University of Virginia take out an average of $20,390 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $227.

-Centre College landed the #21 spot in the 2023 rankings for the best history programs.
-Located in the distant town of Danville, Centre College of Kentucky is a private not-for-profit school with a small student population.
+Centre College did quite well in this year’s ranking of the best schools for history students.
+It came in at #21 on the list.
+Located in the distant town of Danville, Centre College of Kentucky is a private not-for-profit college with a small student population.

 History majors at Centre College of Kentucky take out an average of $25,191 in student loans while working on their egree.

-With a ranking of #22, Boston College did quite well on this year’s best schools for history students.
+Boston College ranked #22 on this year’s Best History Schools list.
 Located in the small city of Chestnut Hill, Boston College is a private not-for-profit school with a fairly large student population.

 After completing their degree, history graduates from Boston College carry an average student debtload of $18,000.

-New York University landed the #23 spot in the 2023 rankings for the best history programs.
-NYU is a very large private not-for-profit school located in the large city of New York.
+New York University did quite well in this year’s ranking of the best schools for history students.
+It came in at #23 on the list.
+NYU is a fairly large private not-for-profit school located in the large city of New York.

 History majors at NYU take out an average of $20,106 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $732.